-Frontier Airlines Passenger Finds Vomit In Her Seat, Complains, Gets Kicked Off Flight And Arrested
+Frontier Airlines Passenger Finds Vomit In Her Seat, Complains, Gets Kicked Off Flight, And Arrested

 Swinney’s Version of Events

-Swimney says that Flight 2066 had already been delayed so a cleaning crew could clean up the flight.
+Swinney says that Flight 2066 had already been delayed so a cleaning crew could clean up.
 However, when she and her daughter went to their assigned seats, she and her daughter inadvertently touched vomit that had been left over from the seats’ previous occupants.

 “She jumped up to say, ‘Mom!
 My hands are wet.’
 She smelled it.
 She says, ‘this is vomit, mom.’
 So we went to look.
 It was on the bag, all over her shirt, her hands.”

-She says she alerted a flight attendant, and was told “that’s not my job.”
+She says she alerted a flight attendant and was told, “that’s not my job.”

 The airline claims that Swinney and her daughter were offered to take different seats after boarding was complete, which Swinney does not directly deny.
-However, she does say that once boarding was complete, she was neither given a different seat, nor had anything been done about the vomit in her original seat.
+However, she does say that once boarding was complete, she was neither given a different seat nor had anything been done about the vomit in her original seat.

 FLASH SALE: $19 flights across the USA with Frontier Airlines.https://t.co/t9IIYiZhjc pic.twitter.com/8lJV5ujb14